francois-gm/go-kabk-y1a/07 - 20241021 - CSS+JS/README.md

 Ideas:

+- Create a JS counter (increment)
-- Create basic JS event handlers (on click, on mouse over, on scroll)
+- Create a JS random color generator
 - Create a toggler button (dark mode, and or a modal menu)
-- Create a JS counter (increment)
-- Create a randomizer (shows random sentences on click)

 ## Pseudo-code examples